Language

 Intialism

-The first letters from a series of words form a new term, but each letter is pronounced
+The first letters from a series of words form a new term, but each

 BTW CD MP3 OMG